SamuelDoud/SAnD/README.md

 7. You will need a GPU with 12GB+ RAM.

-If you are using a pre-trained model from a file, it is can be loaded in using the `restore_from_file` method in `utils.trainer`.
+If you are using a pre-trained model from a file, it is can be loaded in using the `restore_from_file` method in `utils.trainer.NeuralNetworkClassifier`.